If you could travel back in time, where would you go?

 To help build trust (as untrustworthy travel websites are one of the things George finds frustrating), I also included testimonials, user reviews, and user ratings.

-This project was a journey in developing my user research and usability testing skills.
+This project really helped me learn how to developing a brand’s identity and build a website from scratch.
 I also learned the process of deeply understanding people through persona creation, interviews, and user testing.